 In One Place: The Natural History of a Georgia Farmer

-Many years ago Janisse helped a beloved friend, the naturalist and farmer Milton N. Hopkins, Jr. collect and edit essays that he wrote in the evenings from his farmhouse near Osierfield, Ga.
-(Fitzgerald was the nearest larger town.)
-Milton had studied with Eugene Odum, the father of ecology, and was tremendously fascinated by natural history.
-He was an excellent birder.
-He was a contributing member of the Georgia Ornithological Society and many other natural history organizations.
-But his stories are of life in rural Georgia beginning in the 1930s.
-Janisse wrote the Introduction to this book, which was originally published by Saltmarsh Press, then operating on St. Simons Island, Ga.
-A number of these books have recently become available to Janisse.
-They are HARDBACK & collector's items.
+Introduction by Janisse Ray.
+Years ago Janisse helped a beloved friend--the naturalist and farmer Milton N. Hopkins, Jr.--collect and edit essays that he wrote in the evenings from his farmhouse near Osierfield, Ga.
+Milton had studied at the University of Georgia with Eugene Odum, known as the father of ecology, and was tremendously fascinated by natural history.
+Milton's stories of life in rural Georgia beginning in the 1930s, with an emphasis on natural history and culture, are truly a wonder.
+(Saltmarsh Press, St. Simons Island, GA)